 Dhaulagiri Trek Overview

-Dhaulagiri Trek is considered as one of country’s most challenging trekking trails.
+Dhaulagiri Trekking is considered as one of country’s most challenging trekking trails.
 The trekking to ‘Dhaulagiri’ is the remotest trekking regions of Nepal.
 Dhaulagiri is world’s seventh highest mountain peak at 8,187 meters rising above the Kali Gandaki River.
 However, once you make towards the top of the massif, the scenic beauty is the most rewarding that can’t be experienced anywhere else in Nepal.

-We start the Dhaulagiri trek to the amazing ‘Dhaulagiri region’ from a bus drive from Kathmandu to Beni.
+We start the dhaulagiri high pass trek to the amazing ‘Dhaulagiri region’ from a bus drive from Kathmandu to Beni.
 The first days of the trek are mostly walking through the cultivated fields, but the trek gets tougher once we reach at Dobhan.
 From ascending through the tough passes to winding the trek at Pokhara via Jomsom, the trek to Dhaulagiri region offers every bit of a natural and cultural beauty Nepal has in store.

 We at Skyline Treks and expedition have been arranging amazing treks in the Dhaulagri region; we cannot wait to organize one for you too!